MichaelCurrin/my-github-projects/docs/development.md

 ## Running scripts

-The ruby script cannot be run directly, only through Jekyll.
+The Ruby plugin script cannot be run directly, only through Jekyll.
 This seems to be a bug in one of the gems.

-More specifically, after happens if `jekyll` is installed (it does install `eventmachine` in vendor but this can't pick it up.)
+More specifically, it happens after `jekyll` is installed (it does install `eventmachine` in vendor but this can't pick it up).

 ```sh
 $ bundle exec ruby request.rb